-Eliminate the render blocking effect of Google Fonts and optimize for page speed by loading the font CSS asynchronously and adding
+Eliminate the render blocking effect of Google Fonts and optimize for page speed by loading font CSS asynchronously and adding a

 Before we get into the finer points of optimizing Google Fonts, don't forget to first apply these strategies to reduce and streamline web fonts.
 Another important layer in the rich and rewarding tapestry of page speed optimization...